Book-Club-Project/book_club_FE/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have removed all unused code or commented why I left it
+- [ ] I have deployed my changes to a test-heroku and they work
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing tests pass locally with my changes